 Which academic requirements must I fulfill?
 The previous academic study has been completed with an above-average degree and the performance is in the upper third.

 Professional Work Experience: The requirement of two years of professional work experience refers to the time of the start of the scholarship period.
 This means that it is not absolutely necessary to have already completed two years of professional experience at the time of applying.
 However, these two years MUST be completed before you come to Germany.
-Applicants can improve work experience in a non-university related sector (government agency, government institutions, business, NGOs etc.).
+Applicants can prove work experience in a non-university related sector (government agency, government institutions, business, NGOs etc.).
 Teaching and research at a university or another research institute are not considered professional experience (exception: PhD postgraduate courses).

 English: Regulations may differ across courses.
 To apply for a DAAD scholarship, a minimum of IELTS (Band 6) Certificate or a TOEFL score (minimum 550 points “paper-based”, 213 points “computer-based”, 80 points “internet-based”) is generally required.